miklyx/Flatscatcher/readme.md

 ## Underwater part

 > [!WARNING]
 > This app uses a data gathered by another app - it parses immobilienscout24, > > > kleinanzeigen, wg-gesucht and immowelt for new appartments and sends it to local > sqlite and to telegram messenger.
 Underwater part contains prepare of that data > and push it into `clear` table in DB of app.
-This one for now is broken,
-> but if you are ready to parse this websites or another and push data to bd - fix > the data flow - this would be nice.
+Underwater part lives [here](https://github.com/miklyx/Flathunter_with_extensions).
+For now it's not deployed yet, but has a stable flow of incoming data.

 ## Tips and flow